borntofrappe/game-development/07 Pokemon/Pokemon 0/README.md

 end
 ```

-In terms of how the variable is updated at an interval, and with the following structure:
+In terms of _how_, the variable is updated at an interval with the following logic:

 - move the sprite from the center of the screen to the left of the window, out of sight